-Hazus Analysis Levels Level 1 HAZUS provided hazard and inventory data with minimal outside data collection or mapping.
-Level 2 Analysis involves augmenting the HAZUS provided hazard and inventory data with more recent or detailed data for the study region, referred to as "local data" Level 3 Analysis involves adjusting the built-in loss estimation models used for the hazard loss analyses.
+Analysis involves augmenting the HAZUS provided hazard and inventory data with minimal outside data collection or mapping.

+Analysis involves augmenting the HAZUS provided hazard and inventory data with more recent or detailed data for the study region, referred to as "local data"

+Analysis involves adjusting the built-in loss estimation models used for the hazard loss analyses.
 This Level is typical done in conjunction with the use of local data.